Second Federal Republic of Mexico: Restoration of the Federal System

-The liberal paper El Monitor Republicano was incredulous that amidst all available options for raising funds, the government had chosen to nationalize church lands in the middle of a war, without sounding public opinion, and reminded its readers that the last time Gomez Farias tried to nationalize church lands in 1833 it ended with the overthrow of the government.
+The proposal created great controversy and on February 27, 1847, several national guard battalions proclaimed against the government.
+They released a manifesto excoriating the government for pursuing a divisive policy instead of uniting the country in the war effort and seeking a means of funding the military that was backed by national consensus.This became known as the Revolt of the Polkos, because the young middle class men who made up the militias stations throughout the capital were known for dancing the polka.

-On February 27, 1847, several national guard battalions proclaimed against the government.
-They released a manifesto excoriating the government for pursuing a divisive policy instead of uniting the country in the war effort and seeking a means of funding the military that was backed by national consensus.
-This became known as the Revolt of the Polkos, because the young middle class men who made up the militias stations throughout the capital were known for dancing the polka.
+American Troops Land at Veracruz

 Meanwhile news arrived that Santa Anna had won the Battle of Buena Vista which took place on February 22 to February 23, 1847, and which in reality had been a draw.
 Santa was heading back to Mexico City to arrange defenses against the forces of Winfield Scott who had just landed at Veracruz.
-He was at the town of Matehuala on the way from Angostura to San Luis Potosí City, when he received news that there had been a revolution against the government of Valentin Gomez Farias.
-Valentin Gomez Farias resigned.
+He was at the town of Matehuala on the way from Angostura to San Luis Potosí City, when he received news that there had been a revolution against the government of Valentin Gomez Farias.Valentin Gomez Farias resigned.
 The insurrection ended, troops were sent back to their stations, and the presidency passed over to Santa Anna, but in turn Santa Anna passed the presidency over to Pedro María de Anaya, as he went to face the forces of Winfield Scott.

 Anaya was authorized by congress to place the capital under a state of siege.
 After the Battle of Cerro Gordo in which the Americans broke through the defenses on the way to Mexico City, congress gave the president extraordinary faculties, without giving him the authority to sign a peace treaty on his own, or to alienate any portion of national territory, and anyone who now attempted to negotiate with the Americans was declared a traitor.
 On April 2, 1847, Anaya convoked a junta in which he to resolve the issue on whether to defend the capital in case there was not a reasonable chance of winning.
 All of the supply and budget issues were expounded and the cabinet endorsed guerrilla warfare.
 When Santa Anna returned to the capital, Anaya passed the presidency down to him.